Brookpark Road and Great Northern Boulevard

 North Olmsted, Ohio

 A major North Coast shopping district was developed on a 115-acre site, located 15 miles southwest of Cleveland's Public Square, in the bedroom community of North Olmstead.
 Its first phase, GREAT NORTHERN CENTER, was built by Cleveland's Saul S. Biskind.
-The open-air strip complex covered approximately 365,000 leasable square feet and was officially dedicated on October 16, 1958.
+Officially dedicated on October 16, 1958, the open-air strip complex encompassed approximately 365,000 leasable square feet.

 A second phase of the GREAT NORTHERN complex was constructed on a pad situated east of the existing strip center.
 "May's Great Northern," a 3-level (181,000 square foot) department store, commenced operation on September 5, 1965.